Something went wrong

 Short Term Trends

-Nantucket’s overall heating oil usage varies from year to year based on the severity of the winter.
-As the temperature outside dips, homes’ HVAC systems need to burn increasing amounts of number two heating oil to keep the house warm inside.
+Nantucket’s overall heating oil use changes yearly correlating with how cold it gets each winter.
+As the temperature outside gets colder, homes’ HVAC systems need to burn more and more heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Nantucket was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Nantucket County Average Winter Temperature